Assessment and Analysis

 50 Administration of Justice AS-T degrees were awarded in 2014-15.
 There were 42 AS-T learners transferring to a CSU by September 2018.
 20 or 47.6% of CSU transfers earned a degree at CSU by September 2018.
 The percentage of Administration of Justice 2014-15 AS-T award earners transferring to and earning a degree at CSU by September 2018 was 40.0%

-The following data sets may be useful in promoting and informing departmental dialogue, planning, decision making, and resource allocation.
+The standard data set is intended to provide data that may be useful in promoting equity and informing departmental dialogue, planning, decision making, and resource allocation.

 The two data sets show 5 years of fall or spring duplicated enrollment, disaggregated by gender and ethnicity.
 Note that ARC's data-on-demand tool will soon provide considerably more sophisticated ways of viewing and analyzing